ncgadgetry/southeastcon2017/README.md

 * [Schematics and PCB files](https://github.com/petesoper/arena-pcbs)

-   A big thank you and appreciation for the work of Pete Soper for the five arena schematic and PCB boards.
+   A big thank you and appreciation to Pete Soper for his work on the five arena schematic and PCB boards:

    * Stage 1 Probe Pads - the 6x pad board behind stage 1
    * Stage 1 I2C Board - I2C board that controls the relay tree to select components